 The Fourth Secret

 “Energy simply moves from one place to another” The first law of physics is the law of conservation.
 “Energy can neither be created nor destroyed; rather, it transforms from one form to another.”
+All we really need to do is create some space for our energy to move.
 Read full article

 Using these principles you can encourage healing, which includes balancing your metabolism and managing your weight.